enabledhq/enabledhq.github.io/_posts/2018-08-15-fintech-banks-australia.md

 Another payment innovation in Australia this year is PayID, which enables instant transfers between Australian bank accounts without having to remember/know one’s BSB and account number.

 People can create a PayID for their chosen bank account using either a phone number, email, or ABN.
-So why would some banks allow only one type of PayID?
+So why do many banks allow only one type of PayID?
 Obviously ING allows more than one type, because it goes back to serving customer needs.

 ### Voice banking